Towards Generalizable Reasoning: Group Causal Counterfactual Policy Optimization for LLM Reasoning

 \subsection{Experimental Settings}

-We evaluate on a range of reasoning benchmarks, including AIME24-25, AMC, MATH500 \cite{hendrycks2021measuring}, MinervaMATH \cite{lewkowycz2022solving}, GSM8K \cite{cobbe2021training}, and HumanEval \cite{chen2021evaluating}, and base models with different scales, e.g., 1.5B of DeepScaleR-1.5B-Preview and DeepSeek-R1-Distill-Qwen-1.5B, 7B of Qwen2.5-7B-Instruct and DeepSeek-R1-Distill-Qwen-7B, etc. We compare G$C^2$PO against (i) outcome-reward RL methods, e.g., GRPO \cite{shao2024deepseekmath}, Dr.GRPO \cite{liu2025understanding}, etc., and (ii) process-reward RL methods, e.g., GCPO \cite{gu2025group}, MRT \cite{qu2025optimizing}, L2T-GRPO \cite{wang2025learning}, etc. Following \cite{qu2025optimizing,wang2025learning}, DeepScaleR-1.5B-Preview, which has already been fine-tuned on 40k math QA pairs, is further fine-tuned on 919 AIME problems.
+We evaluate on a range of reasoning benchmarks, including (i) mathematical tasks, i.e., AIME24-25, AMC, MATH500 \cite{hendrycks2021measuring}, MinervaMATH \cite{lewkowycz2022solving}, GSM8K \cite{cobbe2021training}, GSM-Plus \cite{li2024gsm}, (ii) code-related tasks, i.e., HumanEval \cite{chen2021evaluating}, (iii) commonsense reasoning tasks, i.e., CommonsenseQA \cite{talmor2019commonsenseqa}, and (iv) formal logic reasoning tasks, i.e., FOLIO \cite{han2024folio}; The base models cover different scales, e.g., 1.5B of DeepScaleR-1.5B-Preview and DeepSeek-R1-Distill-Qwen-1.5B, 7B of Qwen2.5-7B-Instruct and DeepSeek-R1-Distill-Qwen-7B, etc. We compare G$C^2$PO against (i) outcome-reward RL methods, e.g., GRPO \cite{shao2024deepseekmath}, Dr.GRPO \cite{liu2025understanding}, etc., and (ii) process-reward RL methods, e.g., GCPO \cite{gu2025group}, MRT \cite{qu2025optimizing}, etc. Following \cite{qu2025optimizing,wang2025learning}, DeepScaleR-1.5B-Preview, which has already been fine-tuned on 40k math QA pairs, is further fine-tuned on 919 AIME problems.
 DeepSeek-R1-Distill-Qwen-1.5B and 7B are fine-tuned on a random subset of 4,000 NuminaMath QA pairs \cite{li2024numinamath}.
-For optimization, we use a learning rate of $1\times10^{-6}$, weight decay of 0.01, and batch size 256.
-The hyperparameters $\lambda_{\mathrm{exp}}$ and $\lambda_{\mathrm{cf}}$ are set to 0.9 and 0.8, respectively.
+We use a learning rate of $1\times10^{-6}$, weight decay of 0.01, and batch size 256.
+The hyperparameters $\lambda_{\mathrm{exp}}$ and $\lambda_{\mathrm{cf}}$ are set to 0.9 and 0.8.
 All experiments are conducted on A100 GPU clusters.
-See \textbf{Appendix F} for more details.
+See \textbf{Appendix E} for more details.